 What are XLR connectors?

 XLR connectors carry the tiny electrical signals produced by microphones and in other instances where signal integrity is essential — typically professional audio environments.
-Microphones have male outputs, and mic preamps have female input connectors on the front; hence, the standard XLR cable has a female on one end and a male on the other.
-The locking connectors are relatively large and heavy, explicitly designed for carrying balanced signals and wired using balanced (microphone) cable.
+Microphones have male outputs and mic preamps have female input connectors on the front; hence, the standard XLR cable has a female on one end and a male on the other.
+The locking connectors are relatively large and heavy, explicitly designed for carrying balanced signals and wired using a balanced (microphone) cable.
 This cable type is well suited to longer cable runs, as they have better shielding and noise rejection abilities.

 What are RCA connectors?

 RCA (or phono) connectors are smaller cinch-type connectors used in interconnects for connecting “line level” audio signals in consumer products.
-You’ll likely recognize the red and white color-coded stereo cables from their use in connecting older hifi system components or the yellow plugs that carry analog video signals to TVs from old DVD players, VCRs, or video game consoles.
+You’ll likely recognize the red and white color-coded stereo cables from their use in connecting older hi-fi system components or the yellow plugs that carry analog video signals to TVs from old DVD players, VCRs, or video game consoles.
 Since they can only carry unbalanced signals, they’re only suitable for relatively short-distance transmission of audio and video signals.
 They are still reasonably common, particularly for connecting record player turntables to phono input stages or connecting home theater subwoofers.
 They are also used for coaxial, digital audio connections (see the section later on).

 Unlike a lot of connectors, the RCA name isn’t derived from a particular physical aspect of the connection.
 It’s named after the Radio Corporation of America, which developed and introduced the standard in the 1930s.